 - Symptoms can include: fever, headache, muscle aches, backache, swollen lymph nodes, chills, exhaustion and a rash, often beginning on the face then spreading to other parts of the body.

-- Most cases of monkeypox, particularly the current strain, are a mild self-limiting illness and most people recover within a few weeks
+- Most cases of monkeypox (MPXV), particularly the current strain, are a mild self-limiting illness and most people recover within a few weeks

-- To date, there have only been two cases of monkeypox in Australia – neither of these have been in Queensland.
+- As of September 8th 2022, there have only been 129 cases of monkeypox in Australia – with only 3 of these in Queensland.

 - There have been numerous confirmed cases of monkeypox in Europe and the United States.

-Although a significant portion of the recently reported monkeypox cases have been identified among gay, bisexual and other men who have sex with men, it is important to note that monkeypox is not considered a sexually transmitted infection disease, this disease can affect anyone.
+Although a significant portion of the recently reported monkeypox cases have been identified among gay, bisexual and other men who have sex with men, it is important to note that monkeypox (MPXV) is not considered a sexually transmitted infection or disease, this can affect anyone.